remotion-dev/remotion/packages/docs/docs/using-audio.md

 You can also change volume over time by passing in a function that takes a frame number and returns the volume.

-In this example we are using the [interpolate()](/docs/interpolate) function to fade the audio in over 30 frames.
-Note that because values below 0 are not allowed, we need to set the `extrapolateLeft: 'clamp'` option to ensure no negative values.

-Inside the callback function, the first frame on which audio is being played is frame `0`, regardless of the value of `useCurrentFrame()`.

 ```tsx twoslash {8-10}
 import { AbsoluteFill, Audio, interpolate, staticFile } from "remotion";